 Why it matters to retailers

 With retailers paying at or close to the full 35 percent corporate tax rate in the past, the industry was a strong supporter of reform that would broaden the tax base and lower rates.
 As far back as 2013, the NRF Board of Directors adopted a formal set of tax reform principles intended to boost the economy and encourage job growth – many of which can be seen in the tax reform law that is now in effect.
 Retailers will save an estimated $171.4 billion over 10 years thanks to tax reform, according to the University of Pennsylvania’s Wharton School of Business.
-And announcements made by retailers show that many have used the savings to reinvest in their businesses and employees, both creating jobs and raising wages.
+And announcements made by retailers show that many are using the savings to reinvest in their businesses and employees, both creating jobs and raising wages.

 NRF advocates for corporate tax reform